The Commonplace

 Claims (8)

 We constructed and validated a knowledge graph of 9,978 Egyptian job postings, 19,766 skill activities, and 84,346 job-skill relationships with a 0.74% error rate.
-Other null_result high size and quality (error rate) of the knowledge graph (counts of postings, skills, job-skill relationships; validation error rate)
+Other null_result size and quality (error rate) of the knowledge graph (counts of postings, skills, job-skill relationships; validation error rate)

 n=9978